 Individual words do not tell us much.
-They must be combined with other words.
-Read in "thought groups" (or message units) - try to group the words into phrases or word combinations.
+They must be combined with other words, and readers should see words in meaningful combinations.
+Read in "thought groups" (or message units) - try to group the words into phrases which have natural relationship to each other.